 4. Aftercare.
 Finishing the rehabilitation program does not mean the process is done.
 Recovery is a lifelong process and many challenges as resisting cravings, triggers to use or drink again and relapse.
 After rehabilitation, the recovery process continues to follow-up programs, sober living facilities, transitional houses, support group attendance, job or life skills development and continued psychotherapy.

-What to look for in a rehabilitation program
+What to look for in a Rehab Program?

 You need to make a few things your priority when choosing the treatment facility where you will start the rehabilitation process.

 Appropriate licensing and accreditation – Treatment programs receive accreditation from the state, so check if they have it.
 Check to see if the center is accredited by CARF, as well.
 Also, it’s important for you that the program is run by licensed addiction and mental health professionals whose certifications are up to standard.